-13.2 Delegation Of Responsibility
+14.2 Delegation Of Responsibility

-The CAISO and the Participating TOs may use the services of subcontractors as deemed appropriate to perform their obligations under thisGIP.
-The applicable Participating TO or CAISO shall remain primarily liable to the Interconnection Customer for the performance of its respective subcontractors and compliance with its obligations of this GIP.
+The CAISO and the Participating TOs may use the services of subcontractors as deemed appropriate to perform their obligations under this GITAP.
+The applicable Participating TO or CAISO shall remain primarily liable to the Interconnection Customer for the performance of its respective subcontractors and compliance with its obligations of this GITAP.
 The subcontractor shall keep all information provided confidential and shall use such information solely for the performance of such obligation for which it was provided and no other purpose.

 13.3 [Not Used]